Kieran Gilbert: Career

 At Sky News, he is the anchor of AM Agenda, and became co-host of First Edition with Nina Stevens on 17 March 2014 following the departure of Michael Willesee.
 Gilbert co-hosts from Canberra while Stevens presents from Sydney.
-Brooke Corte replaced Stevens as Gilbert's co-host in 2016.Kieran Gilbert now hosts Sunday Agenda and Afternoon Agenda on Sky News Australia.
+Brooke Corte replaced Stevens as Gilbert's co-host in 2016.
+Gilbert is currently the host of Sunday Agenda and Afternoon Agenda on Sky News Australia.